fmata97/HS-Recruitment-PythonProject/README.md

 - "$": 100000x

-The player can deposti any amount of credits, but when his balance reaches zero, he automatically loses and the game ends.
+The player can deposit any amount of credits, but when his balance reaches zero, he automatically loses and the game ends.